Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 Here’s What You Get from Kefir

-Why are people drinking kefir these days?
+Today, drinking kefir is a popular wellness trend with numerous health benefits.
 Just a 6-oz serving of this probiotic drink contains all of this goodness:

 - 100 calories